 I am an assistant professor in the Department of Computer Science and Engineering at The Ohio State University.
 My research interest is high-performance database systems.
 I'm particularly interested in understanding and optimizing the interaction between the database kernel and the underlying hardware.
 My current research goal is to build a data management system for high-end computing facilities.
-I have received a Google Faculty Research Award.
+I have received a Google Faculty Research Award and an IEEE TCDE Rising Star Award.

 Before joining Ohio State, I received my Ph.D. at the University of Wisconsin–Madison, where I was a member of the Database Systems group and the Microsoft Jim Gray Systems Lab.
 Part of my dissertation was commercialized in Microsoft's flagship data management product, SQL Server 2014, as the Hekaton in-memory transaction processing engine.
 I hold a five-year diploma in Computer Engineering from the Technical University of Crete, in Greece.

-- Thanks to the support of NSF, there are multiple open positions in my group for either Ph.D., M.Sc. or senior B.Sc. students.
-If you are a student at Ohio State and you are passionate about designing and building software systems to manage massive datasets, please e-mail me.
+- Thanks to the support of NSF awards #1747447, #1738502, and #1816577 there are multiple open positions in my group for Ph.D., M.Sc. and senior B.Sc. students.
+If you are at Ohio State and you are passionate about building systems to manage massive datasets, please e-mail me.

-- Pythia, a parallel, pipelined, open-source query execution engine for multi-socket, multi-core systems with large main memories.
+- Pythia, a parallel, pipelined, query execution engine for multi-core systems with large main memories.

 - Feilong Liu